compose-spec/compose-spec/06-networks.md

 #### host or none

 The syntax for using built-in networks such as `host` and `none` is different, as such networks implicitly exist outside the scope of Compose.
-To use them, one MUST define an external network with the name `host` or `none` and an alias that Compose can use (`hostnet` and `nonet` in the following examples), then grant the service access to that network using its alias.
+To use them, one must define an external network with the name `host` or `none` and an alias that Compose can use (`hostnet` and `nonet` in the following examples), then grant the service access to that network using its alias.